 Baby teeth are called deciduous teeth (although you’ll also hear them called primary and milk teeth).
-There are 20 deciduous teeth, which start erupting at approximately 6 months of age (although this is very variable – you’ll see many one year olds who still give you a winning gummy smile).
+There are 20 deciduous teeth, which start erupting at approximately six months of age (although this is very variable – you’ll see many one-year-olds who still give you a winning gummy smile).

 When the child’s about 6 or 7, these deciduous teeth will start falling out, much to the delight of the tooth fairy, making way for the adult, permanent teeth of which there are 28-32 in total.